 Benefits of Raising Backyard Chickens

-Try to breed a different type of layers in order to get a different variety of eggs.
-Some breed will lay eggs every day and some will lay only 3 to 4 times in a week.
-You know the quality of eggs they produced because you know of what you feed them.
+Try to breed different types of layers in order to get a different variety of eggs.
+Some breeds will lay eggs every day and some will lay only 3 to 4 times in a week.
+You know the quality of eggs they produced because you know what you feed them.

-Instead of buying fertilizer to your garden and lawn, the chicken poops they dropped can be gathered as manure which can be composted and added back to the soil to fertilize it.
-Chicken manure is rich in potassium, nitrogen and phosphorus and they made the primary ingredient for your garden fertilizer.
+Instead of buying fertilizer for your garden and lawn, the chicken poops they dropped can be gathered as manure which can be composted and added back to the soil to fertilize it.
+Chicken manure is rich in potassium, nitrogen and phosphorus and it made the primary ingredient for your garden fertilizer.

 Chickens Eat Everything

-Chickens are natural garbage disposal because they eat almost anything in its path.
-It will devour and helped clear of garden weeds and fallen fruits from trees.
+Chickens are natural garbage disposal because they eat almost anything in their path.
+It will devour and help clear garden weeds and fallen fruits from trees.
 Household food scraps need not be wasted and thrown away anymore.

-Food scraps like salads, vegetable peelings, rice, fruits.
-Your chickens will be glad enough to help keep your yard’s pest under control by having snacks like grasshoppers, snails, crickets and slugs in your garden, saving you on your pests control bills.
+Food scraps like salads, vegetable peelings, rice, and fruits.
+Your chickens will be glad enough to help keep your yard’s pests under control by having snacks like grasshoppers, snails, crickets and slugs in your garden, saving you on your pest control bills.

-If you enjoy home-grown chickens because you know better than they are not injected with growth hormone enhancer as most commercial chicken farms do.
+If you enjoy home-grown chickens because you know better that they are not injected with growth hormone enhancers as most commercial chicken farms do.
 You know that your chickens are free from any sort of chemicals and are safe to consume.
 If you have a free ranch, the chickens will benefit more, as they are free to eat whatever they like.

 When Is Time You Invest In Building A Chicken Coop?

-Raising your own chickens bring a lot of benefits for your investment.
+Raising your own chickens brings a lot of benefits for your investment.
 It helps either to save money or make money.
 You can assure your hen lays eggs that are GMO and steroid free.
-Moreover, if you have excess production of eggs, you can sell it to earn that extra income.
+Moreover, if you have excess production of eggs, you can sell them to earn that extra income.
 The whole chicken can be sold too.

-Number one enemy is the treat from predators If you are staying near the woods, be prepared of your chickens will get the attention of snakes, wild dogs, foxes, rats, mice, and hawks and the like, waiting for a quick meal.
+The number one enemy is the threat from predators If you are staying near the woods, be prepared for your chickens will get the attention of snakes, wild dogs, foxes, rats, mice, hawks and the like, waiting for a quick meal.

 You don’t want the chickens to be running around and laying their eggs all over the backyard.
 If you have a chicken of two then it is manageable, but as you decided to bring in more chicks, it’ll be a nightmare.